 Lessons learned from public company implementations

-Public companies have been working to comply with the new standard on lease accounting since the beginning of 2019.
-Analysis of their preparation successes and challenges provides critical ASC 842 lessons for private companies approaching a 2021 deadline.
+Public companies have had to comply with the new standard on lease accounting since the beginning of 2019.
+Analysis of their preparation successes and challenges provides critical ASC 842 lessons for private companies approaching a 2022 deadline.
 Explore the five lessons learned we’ve observed.

 Implementation considerations for private companies

 Staying on track with the new lease accounting standard, ASC 842

 The purpose of ASC 842 is to bring most operating leases, which are currently accounted for off-balance sheet, onto the balance sheet.
 As a result, ASC 842 changes the definition of a lease.
 Find out how to make sense of this complicated standard and develop strategies for overcoming unforeseen challenges in the implementation process.

 What private companies need to know about applying the new lease standard